Jakayla-R/Jakayla-R/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jakayla-r&label=Profile%20views&color=0e75b6&style=flat" alt="jakayla-r" /> </p>

-- 🔭 I’m currently working on Interplanetary Mission Trajectory Optimization: a Tkinter-based graphical user interface (GUI) application to visualize spacecraft trajectories for space missions.
+- 🔭 I’m currently working on **Interplanetary Mission Trajectory Optimization:** a Tkinter-based graphical user interface (GUI) application to visualize spacecraft trajectories for space missions.
 The application provides users with an intuitive interface to interactively explore and analyze trajectory data, enabling mission planning and visualization.
 My work on this porject will soon be publicly listed in my portfolio.

-- 🌱 I’m currently learning how to integrate STK & C++ into my project
+- 🌱 I’m learning how to integrate **STK & C++** into my project

 - 👯 I’m looking to collaborate on GNC Simulation projects